-There is plenty of Arkansas for sale that has the potential for timber production, wildlife management, and recreation.
+There is plenty of Arkansas land available that possesses the potential for timber production, wildlife management, and recreation.
 Over the course of several thinning cycles, most tracts can begin a conversion to the type of timber stands that are desirable to the owner.
 This can be accomplished through careful tree selection at harvest, planting of additional pine or hardwood species as preferred, and spraying with specific herbicides.
 While the value of the timber will increase dramatically with these treatments, so too will the wildlife carrying capacity of the land.

 Property that is located on a well-drained site and possesses direct access can be logged even during periods of wet weather.
 An extensive network of woods roads provides additional access to the interior of the property, and added value to the land.
 This facilitates easier timber harvesting while adding recreational value to the land.
 The South Arkansas region averages some 50+” of rainfall annually, which serves to encourage good timber growth.
 Most of the soil is a sandy loam, which is also conducive to superior pine growth.